ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Credits

-Original idea from Daniel Krutz
+Original idea from Daniel Krutz.
 Based in part from research by Justin Peterson